ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 ## Secure Base Layer

 The view of many within the Ethereum Classic community is that the aforementioned [Blockchain Trilemma](/why-classic/decentralism#the-blockchain-trilemma) is insurmountable, at least on the base later.
-For this reason, Ethereum Classic's current roadmap does not include the more exotic "solutions" that will be attempted by Ethereum.
+For this reason, Ethereum Classic's current roadmap does not include the more exotic "solutions" that will be attempted by Ethereum™.

 Sharding is one such example, where contracts are siloed into their own execution environments and can be executed in parallel.
 In theory this idea seems plausible, but for that added complexity there are many trade-offs, and it is not suitable for globally interoperable contracts including many of today's useful systems that need shared execution, such as anything that touches Decentralized Finance liquidity.